Google Search Commands

 Example explained: shows all results for cars that also contain Tesla

-Google search operators also give you the option to include a specific term in your search results.
-You can use + search term to force an exact match to a single word.
-For example, if you're searching for cars made by Tesla, you can use the two words with the + sign between them.
+The Google search operators also give you the option of entering a specific term in your Search results record.
+You can use + search term to force an exact match on a single word.
+For example, if you are searching for cars manufactured by Tesla, you can use the two words with the + sign in between.

 To be even more precise, you can also enclose the string in quotation marks.